USEPA/Stormwater-Management-Model/tests/README.md

 ## Working with nrtest

-nrtest comes with a python scripts for running its execute and compare commands.
+Using `nrtest` it is possible to compare any two versions of SWMM aslong as they share the same binary file format. `nrtest` comes with a python scripts for running its `execute` and `compare` commands.
+'''

-    python nrtest execute apps/<app.json> tests/<test.json> -o benchmark/ python nrtest compare test_benchmark/ ref_benchmark/ --rtol --atol
+$ python nrtest execute apps/<app.json> tests/<test.json> -o benchmark/
+$ python nrtest compare test_benchmark/ ref_benchmark/ --rtol --atol
+'''

-To what values should rtol and atol be set?
+**To what values should rtol and atol be set?**

 What appears to be a simple question on the surface turns out to be more difficult upon deeper examination.
 The numpy testing assert allclose comparison criteria leaves a lot to be desired from